Under Blazing Heavens

 Under Blazing Skies or Under Blazing Heavens (German: Unter heißem Himmel) is a 1936 German adventure film directed by Gustav Ucicky and starring Hans Albers, Lotte Lang and Aribert Wäscher.
 It was shot at the Babelsberg Studios in Berlin and on location on the Aegean Sea coast of Greece.
 The film's sets were designed by the art directors Robert Herlth and Walter Röhrig.
-It was produced and distributed by Germany's largest film company UFA.
+It was produced and distributed by UFA, Germany's largest film company.
 The film was popular enough to be given a second release in West Germany in 1950.